-Schedule Your Flu Shot
+Schedule Your Flu and COVID-19 Vaccines

 We are not hosting walk-in flu clinics this year.
 All flu vaccines will be provided by appointment only.
 Some offices will offer evening and weekend appointments for flu vaccines.